canonical/vanilla-framework/templates/docs/building-vanilla.md

 ```

-After making the Macros available to your webserver/templating engine, see the
+After making the macros available to your webserver/templating engine, see the
 individual component/pattern docs for import and usage instructions.

 ## Webpack